 While joint replacements have been performed for many years, many are still not familiar with the procedure.
 If you are a candidate, below are five things you need to know about joint replacement surgery:

 1. To help ensure the success of the procedure, thorough preparation is necessary.

-Joint replacement will not only effectively alleviate pain but it can also help patients live fuller and more active lives.
+A joint replacement will not only effectively alleviate pain but it can also help patients live fuller and more active lives.
 Prior to the procedure, patients need to prepare both psychologically and physically.
-Planning ahead can help prepare patients prepare for likely challenges the surgery might pose and help warrant a more successful outcome.
+Planning ahead can help patients prepare for likely challenges the surgery might pose and help warrant a more successful outcome.
 Part of proper preparation should include talking to the doctor and asking about what to expect before, during, and after the surgery.

 - What type of prosthesis or implant will be used?